Affordable Housing Campaign

 - They can develop a comprehensive long-term social and affordable housing plan with targets and timelines - to ensure governments are publicly accountable for promises and we can track progress.

 - They can adopt laws requiring “inclusionary zoning” (or “shared value”) in major new developments – where developers must set aside a significant percentage of their new properties (preferably around 30%) for affordable housing, so people on moderate and low incomes are not excluded.
-See under Take action below what you can do now, before 31 March 2017!
+See under Take action below what you can do now to help make this happen!

 - They can move to end "no cause evictions" in legislation which leave low-income renters unnecessarily vulnerable.